cheeseandcereal/s3-public-helm-repo/README.md

 ## Usage

+After installing, this plugin can be used by running `helm s3repo`.

-Currently there are 2 commands:
+Currently there are 2 sub-commands:

 - configure: Configure (or create) an S3 bucket with the settings necessary to operate as a public helm repo
 - add: Add a chart to a configured S3 bucket, effectively updating the repository